-ELDER, (Sambucus nigra).
+- ELDER, (Sambucus nigra).
 The branches of the elder contain a very light kind of pith, which is used when dried for electrical purposes.
 The surrounding wood is peculiarly strong and elastic.
-The trunk-wood is tough and close-grained; it is frequently used for common carpenters' rules and inferior turnery-work, for weavers' shuttles, (many of which are also made of boxwood,) for fishermen's netting pins, shoemakers' pegs, &c.

-ELM (Ulmus), a European timber tree, of which there are five species; mean size, 44 ft. long, 32 in. diam.
-The heart wood is red brown, darker than oak, the sap yellowish or brownish white, with pores inclined to red; the wood is porous and cross-grained, and shrinks and twists much in drying.
-Elm is not liable to split, and bears the driving of nails or bolts better than any other timber, and it is exceedingly durable when constantly wet; it is therefore almost always used for the keels of vessels, and for wet foundations, waterworks, piles, pumps, boards for coffins, &c.; and from its toughness it is selected for the naves of wheels, shells for tackle-blocks, and sometimes for the gunwales of ships, &c., and also for many purposes of common turnery, as it bears very rough usage without splitting.
+The trunk-wood is tough and closegrained; it is frequently used for common carpenters' rules and inferior turnery-work, for weavers' shuttles, (many of which are also made of boxwood,) for fishermen's netting pins, shoemakers' pegs, &c. - ELM (Ulmus), a European timber tree, of which there are five species; mean size, 44 ft. long, 32 in. diameter.
+The heart wood is red brown, darker than oak, the sap yellowish or brownish white, with pores inclining to red; the wood is porous, cross-grained, and shrinks and twists much in drying.
+Elm is not liable to split, and bears the driving of nails or bolts better than any other timber, and it is exceedingly durable when constantly wet; it is therefore much used for the keels of vessels, and for wet foundations, waterworks, piles, pumps, and boards for coffins; from its toughness, elm is selected for the naves of wheels, shells for tackle-blocks, and sometimes for the gunwales of ships, and also for many purposes of common turnery, as it bears very rough usage without splitting.